okkibro/Spotify-RFID-Record-Player/README.md

 - Enable better shuffling for artists (now always plays first track first and the other random tracks).
 - Increase standard limit of playlist from 100 to infinity [link](https://stackoverflow.com/questions/39086287/spotipy-how-to-read-more-than-100-tracks-from-a-playlist?rq=1).
 - See if small delay/overlay when adding track to queue can be fixed

+## Known issues

+- When first starting the `player.py` script and trying to scan an RFID card, you will always get an `HTTP Error for PUT to https://api.spotify.com/v1/me/player with Params: {} returned 404 due to Device not found` error.
+This is always the case, since, when a new device is added to the network (i.e.: when the `player.py` script starts running and the `raspotify` Spotify Connect device is initialized) it is not visible.
+The Spotify Developer Guide also mentions [this](https://developer.spotify.com/documentation/web-api/guides/using-connect-web-api/#devices-not-appearing-on-device-list) (in this case it's for the Connect Web API, but I'm guessing the reason is similar).
+The only way to fix this (maybe there are other ways, but this is the consistent way I fixed it) is by first manually connecting to the `raspotify` device with your phone/desktop.
+You don't even have to play a song with it, but just the act of connecting with it, will make the device discoverable and the `player.py` script work.

+## How to fix autoplay "feature"

+- `raspotify` uses [librespot](https://github.com/librespot-org/librespot) as its back-end client library for Spotify. `librespot` has a bunch of [options](https://github.com/librespot-org/librespot/wiki/Options), one of which is `autoplay`.
+Normally, when using `librespot` as stand-alone software, autoplay is enabled by handing it as a flag, but for `raspotify` this is done in the form of a config file located at `/etc/raspotify/conf`.
+This feature is enabled by default, which means that when you scan a single RFID card, it will *always* start playing similar songs, even if you want to play just the song you just scanned.
+This feature can be disabled by going to the aforementioned config file, commenting out the line called `LIBRESPOT_AUTOPLAY=` by placing a `#` in front of it, and then running `sudo systemctl restart raspotify`.